tari-project/tari/RFC/src/RFC-0201_TariScript.md

 At a high level, Tari script works as follows:

-* The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, is recorded in the transaction kernel.
+* The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, is recorded in the transaction UTXO.
 * An additional secret key is provided by UTXO owner.
 * The script resolves to a public key that provides ownership and that signs the script input data to stop malleability and prove ownership of the corresponding private key.
 * These two keys are also used to created aggregate body owner offsets providing security against spending.